-DIVISION OF SOCIAL SCIENCE
+SOCIAL SCIENCE DEPARTMENT

-The Division of Social Science provides courses to help students understand institutions, cultures, and behaviors.
+The Social Science Department provides courses to help students understand institutions, cultures, and behaviors.
 Such courses acquaint students with fundamental concepts, theories, and methods of analysis used in the social and behavioral sciences.
 They enable students to think critically about human behavior and society.
-The Division includes pathways leading to baccalaureate degrees for students interested in the fields of law, criminal justice and other "helping professions."
+The department includes pathways leading to baccalaureate degrees for students interested in the fields of law, criminal justice and other "helping professions."
 The curriculum is designed for students planning to transfer to a senior institution.